Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Dry bones: This is where things get drastic.
 The completely stylized Dry bones is changed to a design that pretty much perfectly resembles their 3D game render.

-Hammer bro, boomerang bro, fire bro: Another casualty of the 'NSMBization'.
+Hammer bro, boomerang bro, fire bro: Another casualty of the so-called 'NSMBization'.
 Their snouts are shortened like their 3D versions.
 For Hammer bro the color of his helmet is made to match.
 Their eyes are less cartoony and they just seem a bit more serious.

 Lakitu: Stays very very close.
 Suspiciously so!
 I don’t trust those jerks!